This article was first published on February 2nd, 2022, and was last updated March 2023.

 What Is Web Accessibility?

-Web accessibility is the practice of designing and optimizing websites and web applications to be used by all people regardless of disabilities, hardware, or software configurations.
-It is an essential part of universal design and makes online services accessible to disabled people including those with visual, hearing, cognitive, and motor impairments.
+Web accessibility is the practice of designing and optimizing websites and web applications to be used by all people.
+Regardless of disabilities, hardware, or software configurations.
+It is an essential part of universal design.
+It makes online services accessible to disabled people including those with motor, hearing, cognitive, and visual impairments.

 Accessibility features are typically built into a website’s interface and functionality, but they can also refer to the site’s content itself.
 The World Wide Web Consortium (W3C) defines a Web Content Accessibility Guidelines (WCAG) 2.0 for developing accessible content for people with disabilities.
 So what does it entail?